-- 69. The Petitioner, at its sole cost, shall conduct a post-occupancy stormwater assessment on the first and second anniversary of the Project reaching 95% residential occupancy.
+- 78. The Petitioner, at its sole cost, shall conduct a post-occupancy stormwater assessment on the first and second anniversary of the Project reaching 85% occupancy based on the Project's gross floor area.
 Such assessment shall be in the form of a report submitted by a Professional Engineer detailing any flow from the subsurface stormwater management system (P101) into the City's 60-inch drainpipe within Runaway Brook over the course of the year.
-Such report shall use an established weather station to measure rain events and should provide an opinion certifying whether P101 is functioning as designed.
+Such report shall use an established weather station, selected by the Commissioner of Public Works, to measure rain events and should provide an opinion certifying whether P101 is functioning as designed.
 Such report shall be provided to the Department of Public Works and the Department of Planning and Development.
-If after one year in service, the report indicates that P101 is not functioning as designed, as determined by the City Engineer, the Petitioner shall meet with the Commissioner of Public Works and the Director of Planning and Development to implement mitigation measures to reduce flow from P101 into the City's drainpipe.
-Such measures may include but shall not be limited to: - a.
-Inspecting the system and water quality units for excessive scouring, sedimentation or other damage.
+If after one year in service, the report indicates that P101 is not functioning as designed, as determined by the Commissioner of Public Works, the Petitioner shall meet with the Commissioner of Public Works and the Director of Planning and Development to implement mitigation measures to reduce flow from P101 into the City's drainpipe.
+The Director of Planning and Development and the Commissioner of Public Works shall require a bond or other security, including but not limited to a contractual agreement with the City, to secure performance of such mitigation measures.
+Mitigation measures may include, but shall not be limited to: - a.
+Inspecting the system and water quality units for excessive scouring, sedimentation or other damage. - b.

-b.
 Performing additional cleaning/flushing or repairs of the system to enable the system to continue to function as designed.